John Birmingham (astronomer)

 John Birmingham (1816–1884) was an Irish astronomer, amateur geologist, polymath and poet.
 He spent six or seven years travelling widely in Europe where he became proficient in several languages.
-In 1866 he discovered the recurrent nova T Coronae Borealis.
+In 1866, he discovered the recurrent nova T Coronae Borealis.
 He studied and wrote articles on planets, meteor showers and sunspots.

 Early years

 He was born to Edward Birmingham and Elly Bell and grew up on the Millbrook Estate outside Milltown, County Galway and was educated at St Jarlath's College in Tuam.
 The Birmingham Family held one of the oldest titles in Ireland and were the last Barons Of Athenry and Earls Of Louth.
 Between 1844 and 1854 he spent several years travelling through Europe, and is thought to have studied in Berlin.
 In 1846 and 1847 he was active in Famine relief around Tuam.
 In 1852 he visited Rome.
 When he returned home in 1854 he built up a network of newspapers and magazines to which he started contributing articles on scientific and other matters.
 He first attracted attention with his articles on sedimentary rocks in the west of Ireland which he contributed to the Journal of the Geological Society of Dublin.

 He inherited part of the Millbrook estate, which was scattered across Galway and Mayo, in 1865, and settled at Millbrook House with two elderly aunts and a maternal uncle, Arthur Bell, who assisted him in his research.
 He became known as a kindly landlord but also as a scholar and intellectual.
-From 1858 He started contributing notes on astronomy to local newspapers.
+From 1858, he started contributing notes on astronomy to local newspapers.
 At Millbrook he built what The Tuam Herald called a large wooden house with a sliding roof, which formed his first observatory.
-On 12 May 1866 he discovered the variable star T Coronae Borealis in the constellation Corona Borealis.
-This success of this find led him to acquire a powerful new telescope from Thomas Cooke of York (which cost £120), fitted with a lens made by Thomas Grubb of Dublin.
+On 12 May 1866, he discovered the variable star T Coronae Borealis in the constellation Corona Borealis.
+The success of this find led him to acquire a powerful new telescope from Thomas Cooke of York (which cost £120), fitted with a lens made by Thomas Grubb of Dublin.